Course code: ICWR302P

 This course is designed to extend all aspects of dress making and garment construction using a commercial pattern.
 To read more complex patterns and use a wider range of sewing techniques and use of machines and attachments.
 You will gain confidence and skills in a relaxed and friendly learning environment.

-During the course you will build upon your existing skills and knowledge to produce a summer dress with sleeves or a collar that can be lined.
-You will learn how to take body measurements and amend your pattern before producing a toile for fitting before making your dress.
+During the course you will build upon your existing skills and knowledge to produce a summer dress that can be lined, a blouse or shirt.
+You will learn how to take body measurements and amend your pattern before producing a toile for fitting before making your dress, blouse or shirt.

 1. Take body measurements accurately2.
 How to choose paper patterns and buy suitable fabric3.
 How to adjust patterns & fit a toile.4.
 How to follow pattern instructions, cut out & make a garment5.
 Cover construction methods such as collars inserting sleeve & openings6.
 Cover simple pattern adaptations7.
 Use & maintenance of the sewing machine8.
 Identify fashion trends